Are These Symptoms of PTSD or Something Else?

 - A woman cannot drive for months after a serious car crash.

 - A high school student avoids social gatherings for months after being assaulted by peers.

 - A soldier has repeated nightmares after returning from Iraq.

-- A woman avoids family and friends and then develops an alcohol addiction following a sexual assault.
+- Months after a sexual assault, a woman avoids family and friends and then develops an alcohol addiction.

 - A father has repeated flashbacks of being beaten as a child when he’s trying to have fun with his young son.

 All these examples seem very different from each other.
 Yet, all of them exhibit symptoms of PTSD.
 Let’s look at what PTSD is, how it affects people, and how PTSD treatment that includes EMDR therapy can make the difference.

 A trauma is an overwhelming, distressing experience that can change a person in profound ways.
 A trauma can be a near-death experience, a sexual assault, or it can be an experience in which the person witnesses someone else being killed or endangered.
 A trauma is not just a frightening event.
 Traumatic events overwhelm the coping mechanisms of a person.

 PTSD is an acronym for post-traumatic stress disorder.
 So, what is post-traumatic stress disorder?
 Let’s unpack the terms that make up the name.
 Starting with the last word, PTSD is a disorder because it impacts a person’s ability to keep a job, maintain relationships, or have a sense of well-being.
 For example, disordered sleep is common among those with PTSD, and this disrupts other aspects of life.

 PTSD is a stress disorder because the traumatic event is stressful to an overwhelming degree.